 Based on the District's analysis of this facility, the conditions in its Title V permit, and staff's review of the CARB Technology Clearinghouse, the majority of the operations at Imerys meet the current BARCT standard for this source category.
 However, some of the older baghouses at the facility may not achieve the highest level of control when compared to new baghouses being designed today.
 Staff proposes to create a new rule that specifically addresses particulate matter control devices to ensure that the older baghouses meet the current BARCT standard.
-More information regarding the proposed AB 617 requirements for this source category can be found in Section 5.4 of this report.
+This new rule would be titled, Rule 363, Particulate Matter (PM) Control Devices.
+We expect to incorporate into the rule standards from South Coast Air Quality Management District Rule 1155, which was initially adopted in December 2009.
+Any new requirements proposed will be fully evaluated and vetted through the rule development process.